 Town elections are held on the first Monday in May every year.
 On even-numbered years the mayor and two council members are elected.
 On odd numbered years three council members are elected.
 All elected officials have a term of two years.
 The elected mayor and council members take office at the Town Council meeting following the election, one week from election day.

-In 2019 the election is scheduled for Monday, May 6 and will be for three council seats.
-Incumbents are Councilmembers Stephen Paczkowski, Phil Schulp, and Dan Simons.
+In 2020 the election is scheduled for Monday, May 4 and will be for mayor and two council seats.
+Incumbents are council members Gerilee Bennett and Hans Wegner.
 Voting is at Penn Place in the Post Office lobby, and polls are open from 7:00 am until 7:30 pm.

 Qualifications of Voters